vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 The earliest time by which I should be in bed is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

+### Urinate right before going to bed

+As with nomal times, it is important to urinate right before going to bed.
+In fact, it becomes more important to do so, as getting the full amount of sleep becomes more important when I have health issues.

+### Sleeping in

+Similar to normal times, I should follow the practice of sleeping in, but now using 8.5 hours rather than 7 hours as the threshold.

 ## Best practices to follow during a sleep cycle adjustment phase